The Offshore Voyaging Reference Site

 Efficient Generator-Based Electrical Systems For Yachts

-• the number where a generator is required is less than 250 amp/hour for people like Phyllis and I who abhor the clutter, windage and vulnerability to storm damage of more than a couple of decent-sized solar panels securely mounted to an arch;
+• Less for people like Phyllis and me who abhor the clutter, windage and vulnerability to storm damage of more than a couple of securely mounted reasonably sized solar panels.

 Why The Big Deal?